 In the fall of 2014 the mezzo-soprano returned to the Lyric Opera of Chicago and performed in the ensemble cast of Porgy and Bess.
 She was featured in the work Let My People Go!
 A Spiritual Journey Along the Underground Railroad with the Susquehanna Valley Chorale, and also performed in recital the Ravel song cycle Chansons madécasses at Bucknell University.

 In 2017 AnnMarie performed in the concert [GENERATE] William Parker: Healing Songs from the Tone World, which was held at the experimental Brooklyn venue Roulette.
 She joined the cast of ¡Figaro!
 (90210), back again Off Broadway at The Duke Theater on 42nd Street, reprising the cover role of Donna Curson.
 The mezzo-soprano is featured on the album Voices Fall from the Sky, the vocal compilation album of renowned free jazz bassist and composer William Parker.
 Described by PopMatters as William Parker's "album of a lifetime", in the featured piece The Blinking of the Ear the magazine states Ms. Sandy as: "stretching her operatic range to sing notes of freedom, healing, and peace."
-Recent performances include the Jazz at Lincoln Center venue Dizzy's Club Coca-Cola, with William Parker featuring In Order to Survive Extended Ensemble.
-She will perform at Carnegie Hall with American Symphony Orchestra and Bard Festival Chorale, featuring Vaughan Williams A Sea Symphony and Schoeck Trommelschlaege.
+Recent performances include the Jazz at Lincoln Center venue Dizzy's Club Coca-Cola and performance art space The Kitchen with William Parker.
+She will perform at Bard Summerscape in the 2019 production of Das wunder der Heliane.